-THE PHILOSOPHY COURSE
+THE PHILOSOPHY COURSE (52.011)

 A fairly detailed study of Hospers: An Introduction to Philosophical Analysis.
-The topics taken up will include such matters as the distinctions between empirical and rational knowledge, and the logical status of some important concepts, such as those of causation and free will.
+The topics taken up will include such matters at the distinctions between empirical and rational knowledge, and the logical status of some important concepts, such as those of causation and free will.